rushvora/enhanced-diplomacy-banners-civ7/README.md

 A Civilization 7 mod that provides a more compact and enhanced UI for diplomacy banners.

 * Re-designed diplomatic banners with a focus on achieving a more clean and compact UI
+* Customization settings - choose your relationship icon preset, whether to show all additional yields or Civilization banner
-* New relationship icons and war support elements (choose your own preset via the settings!)
+* New relationship icons and war support elements (classic and emoji icon presets currently available)
 * New stat trackers, that appear on hover - total gold treasury, total influence amount and total population
 * Banners are always on (solves a recurring issue with the "Always show yields" toggle)
 * Minor UI adjustments